West Indian cricket team in India in 2025–26

 The West Indies cricket team toured India in October 2025 to play the India cricket team.
 The tour consisted of two Test matches.
 The Test series formed part of the 2025–2027 ICC World Test Championship.
 In April 2025, the Board of Control for Cricket in India (BCCI) confirmed the fixtures for the tour, as a part of the 2025–26 home international season.

-The venue for the 2nd Test was updated from Kolkata to Delhi in June 2025.
+The venue for the 2nd Test was updated from Kolkata to New Delhi in June 2025.